-There comes a time in the life of every small business when cash gets a little tight and decision makers are forced to look for outside sources of funding.
-While a lot of small business owners might hop on the chance to secure a loan, not everyone is comfortable with the prospect of taking on debt when they don’t need to.
-For these risk-averse owners, invoice financing is a much more sensible funding option.
+There comes a time in the life of every small business when cash gets a little tight and decision makers look for outside sources of funding.
+Many small business owners will hop on the chance to secure a loan.
+But not everyone is stoked about the process and time to get approved for a traditional business loan.
+For these small business owners who seek timely financing to invest in their business, invoice financing may be a much more sensible funding option.

 What is invoice financing?

-Quite simply, invoice financing allows you to borrow against your uncollected receivables.
+Also known as invoice factoring, invoice financing allows you to borrow against your uncollected receivables.
 Instead of letting unpaid invoices collect dust and hinder your business, you can use an invoice financing service to advance payments on outstanding invoices.
-You then repay the advance, plus a small fee, within a certain time period (usually 12 weeks or so).
+In a way it operates like an on demand business cash advance against unpaid invoices.
+When you advance cash for unpaid invoices, you usually repay the advance, plus a small fee, within a certain time period.

 The terms “invoice financing” and “invoice factoring” are often used synonymously, though they’re not the same thing.
-Factoring requires small businesses to sell their unpaid invoices to a third party at a hefty discount.
+Traditionally, invoice factoring requires small businesses to sell their unpaid invoices to a third party at a hefty discount.
 Making matters worse, customers end up paying the factoring company, not your business—which can be slightly embarrassing, to say the least.

 Invoice financing allows small business owners to reclaim control of their cash flow.
 Instead of scrambling to put together money to pay bills each month, they get the peace of mind that comes with knowing funds are only just a click of the mouse or tap of the finger away.

 In addition to helping small business owners pay regular operating expenses, invoice financing services can also give companies enough padding to develop new products; launch new marketing initiatives; buy new equipment and technology; open additional locations; and remodel their storefronts, restaurants, and offices, among other things.